NIFTy-PPL/J-UBIK/README.md

 - Install [gwcs](https://gwcs.readthedocs.io/en/latest/#installation).\\
 For more details see `jwst_demo.py` in the `demo/` repository.

-**NOTE**: WebbPSF has shown some compatibility issues with th `numexpr` package.
+**NOTE**: WebbPSF has shown some compatibility issues with the `numexpr` package.
-The current version of the code has been tested succesfully on `numexpr version==2.8.4`.
+The current version of the code has been tested successfully on `numexpr version==2.8.4`.